NormanFriman52/CompanyApp/README.md

 # Dependencies

-Dependencies can be found in the requirements.txt file.
+Python libraries needed for project tu run can be found in the requirements.txt file.
+Project also need to connect to MongoDB database.
+Host of the database can be changed in config file.

 # Administration

 Pyhon file __init__.py in the ../app/CompanyApp directory starts the application on localhost.
+To run the project you need to run this file.
 Application can also be deployed outside localhost, but my solution doesn't provide this functionality.

 # Usage